Another exciting release for ShareGate today, and one that I’m especially happy to share.

 Find important workflows across your environments and take action

-You can now easily find list, library, and site workflows in your environment by running one of ShareGate Desktop’s new built-in reports or building your own custom one.
+You can now easily find list, library, and site workflows in your environment by running one of ShareGate’s new built-in reports or building your own custom one.
 Out-of-the-box, SharePoint Designer, and Nintex workflows are all supported.

 You’ll find this especially useful when it comes time to prepare a migration or copy workflows between sites within SharePoint.